 While reading about fear, I came across this interpretation of the word.
 Spelt F.E.A.R., it stands for False Evidence Appearing Real.
 Given this definition, aren’t most of our fears actually imaginary?
 We agonise over losing our jobs, of failing in an exam, or in our attempts to do something, or losing a dear one, or having an accident.
 Ultimately at the root of all fears is the sense of preservation – of one’s life and possessions, of one’s loved ones, career, reputation, future….We then fear facing that fear.
 It is a vicious circle.

-Drinking Mountain Dew certainly won’t help overcome fear!
+Drinking Mountain Dew certainly won’t help overcome fear, no matter how well the commercial is made!

 While on fears, extreme or irrational fear of, or aversion to something, that interferes with our daily lives, is called phobia.
 It is also known as anxiety disorder.
 Talking of phobias, did you know that a phobia of oneself is called Eremophobia?
 There is an entire list of interesting phobias here.
 Go on, read it.